biaslab/ForneyLab.jl/doc/src/algorithms.rst

     Executes ``algorithm`` on the current graph.

-.. function:: step(algorithm)
+.. function:: step(algorithm, direction::Symbol)

     Buffer and wrap aware version of ``execute(algorithm)``.
 Performs the following:

     1. Read an element from all read-buffers defined in the current graph
     2. ``execute(algorithm)``
     3. Write an element to all write-buffers defined in the current graph
-    4. Apply all wraps defined in current graph
+    4. Propagate messages along all wraps defined in current graph in the corresponding direction

     Before calling ``step``, the algorithm must first be prepared by calling ``prepare!(algorithm)``.
 Preparing the algorithm ensures that initial messages are set and all update rules are pre-compiled.
+    Shorthand version of the function ``step(algorithm)`` exists and is an alias for ``step(algorithm, :forward)``

-.. function:: run(algorithm)
+.. function:: run(algorithm; direction::Symbol)

-    Prepares the algorithm and calls ``step(algorithm)`` repeatedly until one of the read-buffers is exhausted.
+    Prepares the algorithm and calls ``step(algorithm)`` repeatedly until one of the read-buffers is exhausted or until the end of the block is reached.
+Keyword argument ``direction`` is optional and by default takes ``:forward`` value.

 Schedules